 4. Peppers and Chillies

 Peppers and chilies are super productive and excellent candidates for growing in containers.
 They look great in pots and need a sunny and warm place to thrive.
-If you keep the pot in a sunny spot and provide right soil and fertilize the plant time to time, it will fruit heavily.
-A large pot that is at least 12 inches deep is optimum.

 6. Asian Greens

 Asian greens are great crops to grow in pots as they grow fast and don’t need a lot of sunlight.
 You can grow them in partial shade, in a spot that receives at least 4 hours of the morning sun.